RSS FeedRSS FeedYouTubeYouTubeTwitterTwitterFacebook GroupFacebook Group

 You are here: The Platypus Affiliated Society/Archive for category The Platypus Review

-Taking stock of the universe of positions and goals that constitutes leftist politics today, we are left with the disquieting suspicion that a deep commonality underlies the apparent variety: What exists today is built upon the desiccated remains of what was once possible...
+Taking stock of the multifaceted universe of positions and goals that constitute Left politics today, we are left with the disquieting suspicion that perhaps a deeper commonality underlies this apparent variety: what exists today is built on the desiccated remains of what was once felt to be possible...